Mary Theresa Ledóchowska: Missionary service

-In 1889 Princess Alice arranged for Ledóchowska to meet Lavigerie.
+In 1889 Princess Alice arranged for Ledóchowska to meet Cardinal Lavigerie.
 He encouraged her to establish committees throughout Europe in order to combat African slavery.
-She proceeded to do so, starting them in Salzburg, Sankt Pölten, Vienna, and Krakow.
+She proceeded to do so, starting them in Salzburg, Sankt Pölten, Vienna, and Kraków.
 She began to use her literary talent to oppose slavery and protest the inhuman treatment of women then prevalent in Africa.
 She wrote a novel entitled Zaida to show the terrible consequences of slavery, especially for women.
 At the same time, she began a mission page in a Catholic periodical.
 These mission features, called Echo From Africa, were based on letters from missionaries serving in Africa.
 The page of letters evolved into a monthly magazine, which made its debut in 1889, with her as the publisher, rare for a woman in the 19th century.
 The magazine soon became a full-time job, and Ledóchowska left her duties at the imperial court in 1891 so as to devote all of her time and energy to the missions.

 Ledóchowska took up residence with a community of the Daughters of Charity of St. Vincent de Paul in Salzburg.
 Struggling to find financial support for her project, she lived in near poverty, surviving on a prebend granted to her by Empress Elisabeth of Austria.

 Foundress

 As the work expanded, Ledóchowska's vision took shape gradually.
-She began to recruit other women as "auxiliary missionaries," whom she organized in 1894 as the Sodality of St. Peter Claver for the African Missions and the Liberation of Slaves, an association of laywomen.
+She began to recruit other women as "auxiliary missionaries", whom she organized in 1894 as the Sodality of St. Peter Claver for the African Missions and the Liberation of Slaves, an association of laywomen.
 She placed her work – publicizing the needs of the missions in Africa and raising funds for them – under the patronage of the Spanish Jesuit missionary, Peter Claver, who spent a lifetime in service to the enslaved African people brought to South America, which earned him the title of "Apostle to the Slaves"; he had recently been declared a saint.

-On April 29, 1894, Pope Leo XIII formally blessed the enterprise, approving the St. Peter Claver Sodality as a Pious Association of the Faithful.
+On April 29, 1894, Pope Leo XIII formally blessed the enterprise, approving the Sodality of St. Peter Claver as a Pious association of the faithful.
 Out of this society, the auxiliary missionaries developed into a religious congregation.
-On 8 September 1897 (the Feast of the Nativity of Mary, but also the anniversary of Claver's death), she and her first companions professed their permanent religious vows as Missionary Sisters of St. Peter Claver.
-They adopted the Jesuit Constitutions for their own use.
+On 8 September 1897, the Feast of the Nativity of Mary (but also the anniversary of Claver's death), she and her first companions made their final vows as Missionary Sisters of St. Peter Claver.
+They adapted Jesuit constitutions for their own use.

-The new foundress traveled throughout Europe, addressing various conferences and international gatherings of Catholics to speak about the evils of slavery.
+The foundress traveled throughout Europe, addressing various conferences and international gatherings of Catholics to speak about the evils of slavery.
 She became aware of the lack of printed resources available in African languages.
 Her publishing house began to produce books to answer this need, ranging from Bibles and dictionaries to hymnals.
 The number of sisters began to grow and the congregation began to open houses in Africa and around the world.